 Punggol station serves as an interchange between the east loop, west loop and the North East Line.

 There are seven stations each on both the east loop and west loop, with Punggol station serving as the town centre of both loops.
-Trains run in both directions on the east loop, and a single direction for the west loop.
+Trains run in both directions for both loops.
 A station on the west loop is currently not in operation as there are relatively very little developments around the station.

 During peak hours, some trains will run in a 2-car formation instead to increase the capacity on the line.